git-tfs/git-tfs/doc/commands/fetch.md

                                    initialized tfs remotes
           --authors=VALUE        Path to an Authors file to map TFS users to Git users
-          --ignore-regex=VALUE   a regex of files to ignore --no-metadata          leave out the 'git-tfs-id:' tag in commit messages
+          --batch-size=VALUE     Size of the batch of tfs changesets fetched (-1 for all in one batch) --ignore-regex=VALUE   a regex of files to ignore --no-metadata          leave out the 'git-tfs-id:' tag in commit messages